-How to file an insurance claim after a natural disaster: First steps
+How to file an insurance claim after a natural disaster

-A natural disaster is an overwhelming event.
-In it's wake, there are some steps to follow to get back on your feet.
+A natural disaster is an overwhelming event, especially one that is sudden and not predicted.
+In its wake, there are some steps to follow to get back on your feet.

 Ensure everyone is safe